hisk2323/hisk2323/README.md

 ### Hi there 👋

-- 🔬 I am a Software Engineering TDP Associate at Optum
+- 🔬 I am a Software Engineer at Optum
 - 🌱 In my free time, you can find me working on music production, going for walks in nature, or enjoying some video games!
-My current favorites include Stardew Valley and Bloons TD 6
 - [💻 LinkedIn](https://www.linkedin.com/in/owen-hiskey-015880251/)